atomx1100/cyberpedia/xrd.md

 masters report:
 - starting from xrd machine, describe the functionning of the xrd machine, describe how data are acquired, describe what the data means

+---
+braggs law is the basis of the xrd, it tells you that the interplanar distance between planes of a crystal is dependent on the angle at which x-rays are incident on the crystal

+it tells you that the diffraction of x-rays with wavelength \lambda on some crystal with interplanar distance d, is dependent on the angle at which the incident rays are shined on the crystal

+then it is beam divergence and the geometry of the system

+intensity, relative intensity
+angle